elastic/kibana/docs/settings-gen/source/readme.md

           - [Optional] (asciidoc in quotes) - Paragraph 3
         state: [Optional] - 'deprecated', 'technical-preview', or 'hidden'
         deprecation_details: [Optional] (asciidoc in quotes) - details about when it was deprecated and/or what setting to use instead

-        intro: Any complex Asciidoc such as tables, lists, code examples, etc.
         note: [Optional] (asciidoc in quotes) - Text to display in a 'note' callout
         tip: [Optional] (asciidoc in quotes) - Text to display in a 'tip' callout
         warning: [Optional] (asciidoc in quotes) - Text to display in a 'warning' callout